 - Three Letters of Recommendation – These letters should be submitted electronically via the Rackham application.

 - GRE Scores – The University of Michigan’s ETS institutional code is 1839.

-- For Fall 2021 admissions, the GRE requirement is optional for both the Master’s and PhD applications due to difficulties in test scheduling and taking caused by the COVID-19 pandemic.
+- For Fall 2022 admission, the GRE requirement is optional for both the Master’s and PhD applications due to difficulties in test scheduling and taking caused by the COVID-19 pandemic.